banuaa/banuaa.github.io/_posts/Idek-CTF-2024-Hello/2024-08-18-Idek-CTF-2024-Hello-Web.md

   - Web
 ---

-Setelah sekian lama tidak update article, kali ini saya akan update mengenai writeup Web Idek CTF 2024 dengan nama challenge "Hello".
-Saya bikin article ini karena dirasa cukup menarik bagi saya.
+After a long hiatus from updating articles, this time an update will cover the writeup for the Web Idek CTF 2024 challenge called 'Hello'.
+This article is being written because it is considered particularly interesting.

 **Challenge Description:**\
 `Just to warm you up for the next Fight :"D`